 Potential Police and Court Outcomes

 For people under Police investigation in England and Wales for indecent images or other online sexual offences, there are a number of potential outcomes which are briefly explained below.
-You are welcome to call us to discuss which outcomes might be relevant to your case.
-We do not give legal advice.
+We do not give legal advice, and we do encourage you to co-operate with the Police investigation.
 For legal advice you must consult with a solicitor.
 To avoid anxiety, we advise that you do not research potential outcomes before consulting with us, or with a solicitor.

 No Further Action (NFA).
 If the Police do not find evidence, or they or the Crown Prosecution believe there is not enough evidence, or that prosecution is not in the public interest, then they should return your devices and take no action.

 Conditional Caution.
 For some of the lowest-level offences, where the suspect has indicated responsibility for offending, the Police and Crown Prosecution Service may feel that the public interest is better served by not pursuing prosecution through the Courts, and issue a Conditional Caution instead.
 This would normally have a condition of attending education sessions or other work relevant to your behaviour.
 Although a Conditional Caution does not involve a prosecution or Court hearing, the person is added to the sex offender register for a period of two years.

 Community Order.
 If someone pleads guilty in Court (or is found guilty after trial), they can be sentenced by a Magistrates or Crown Court to a Community Order which can last up to three years.
 This involves Probation supervision and requirements such as Unpaid Work, Rehabilitation Days (appointments) with a Probation Officer, the iHorizon group work programme, Curfews and, if relevant, other requirements such as mental health or alcohol treatment, or drug rehabilitation.
 A Community Order comes with five years on the sex offender register.